Environment Fixed Penalty Notices (FPNs) Kingdom

 Alternatively, you have the right not to pay the FPN and defend yourself in the Magistrates Court.

-When we would consider cancelling an FPN
+Complaints regarding an FPN and when we would consider cancelling an FPN

-• if the FPN shouldn’t have been issued because the offender is under 18
+• If the FPN shouldn't have been issued because the offender is under 18

-• if the person can’t understand that they committed an offence
+• If the person can't understand that they committed an offence

 No legal proceedings will be initiated until a response has been sent to you.